eexi

 What is EEXI?

-Existing ships will be required to assess their energy efficiency index, known as “attained EEXI”.
-All ships must individually calculate and receive approval of attained EEXI by their first annual, intermediate or renewal International Air Pollution Prevention (IAPP) survey of 2023.
-Attained EEXI will then be compared with required EEXI, a performance level set by the IMO regulations.
+To comply with the EEXI, ships must assess their energy efficiency index, known as “attained EEXI.”
+Attained EEXI is then compared with required EEXI, a performance level set by the IMO regulations.
 Required EEXI values are determined based on fleet statistics per ship type, cargo capacity, and propulsion method.

 How do I achieve EEXI compliance?

-Non-compliant ships will need to find ways to comply with the required EEXI values.
+EEXI-compliant ships are issued an International Energy Efficiency Certificate (IEEC).
+Non-compliant ships must find ways to comply with the required EEXI values.
 Technical changes such as Engine Power Limitation (EPL) and Shaft Power Limitation (SHaPoLi) can reduce the calculated emissions.
-Ships with particularly poor EEXI performance may require retrofitting, energy-saving devices, propeller modifications or green solutions like wind-assisted propulsion.
+Ships with particularly poor EEXI performance require retrofitting, energy-saving devices, propeller modifications or green solutions like wind-assisted propulsion.

 Image